 A permit is required for any small group that:

 Some examples of special events that fall under First Amendment Rules:

 There are no permit fees associated with First Amendment permits.
-Click on the link for the permit form.
-This is a Word document.

 When is a permit needed?